Comic Books

 At the top of the CGC scale of the unrestored Action Comics # 1 as visited in August 2021, two are graded 9.0 with none higher, followed by one 8.5, two 8.0, one 7.5 and no 7.0.
 The grades identified below were announced at the time of the sales and are possibly not current.

-A book graded 9.0 was sold for $ 2.16M on November 30, 2011 by Comic Connect.
-The auction house does not charge the buyer.
+A book graded 9.0 with cream to off white pages was sold for $ 2.16M on November 30, 2011 by Comic Connect.
 The company authenticated by three tiny printing defects that it was the copy stolen from the actor Nicolas Cage in 2000, paid back to him in the mean time by the assurances.
 Please watch the video shared by Associated Press.
+It was the only copy graded 9.0 with none higher at the time of the sale.

 Among other high results outside auctions, ComicConnect reported on April 7, 2021 that a copy graded 8.5 VF+ by CGC was sold by them for $ 3.25M.
 Another result had been reported by them in the same grade at $ 1.5M on March 29, 2010.
-A copy graded 9.0 with white pages was purchased on the eBay bidding platform in 2014 for $ 3.2M by the two owners of ComicConnect.
+A newly graded 9.0 copy with white pages was sold on the eBay bidding platform in 2014 for $ 3.2M by the two owners of ComicConnect.

 At the top of the CGC scale of the unrestored Action Comics # 1 as visited in August 2021, two are graded 9.0 with none higher, followed by one 8.5, two 8.0, one 7.5 and no 7.0.
 The grades identified below were announced at the time of the sales and are possibly not current.

-A book graded 9.0 was sold for $ 2.16M on November 30, 2011 by Comic Connect.
-The auction house does not charge the buyer.
+A book graded 9.0 with cream to off white pages was sold for $ 2.16M on November 30, 2011 by Comic Connect.
 The company authenticated by three tiny printing defects that it was the copy stolen from the actor Nicolas Cage in 2000, paid back to him in the mean time by the assurances.
 Please watch the video shared by Associated Press.
+It was the only copy graded 9.0 with none higher at the time of the sale.

 Among other high results outside auctions, ComicConnect reported on April 7, 2021 that a copy graded 8.5 VF+ by CGC was sold by them for $ 3.25M.
 Another result had been reported by them in the same grade at $ 1.5M on March 29, 2010.
-A copy graded 9.0 with white pages was purchased on the eBay bidding platform in 2014 for $ 3.2M by the two owners of ComicConnect.
+A newly graded 9.0 copy with white pages was sold on the eBay bidding platform in 2014 for $ 3.2M by the two owners of ComicConnect.

 1939 first Batman